How To Prevent And Treat Baby Sunburn

 If your little one is taking something that will make them more sensitive, try to keep them out of the sun altogether.

 In a perfect world, no baby would ever get sunburned.
 But we all know that accidents happen, and sometimes, children get a bit too much sun.

 Although sunburn is common and usually not serious, severe sunburns may require a trip to the doctor’s office.
 If your child has any of the following symptoms, take them to your pediatrician as soon as possible.

 - Nausea and/or vomiting

-If your baby is a little pink but doesn’t have any of these serious warning signs, then you’ll want to care for your loved one at home.
+However, if your baby is just a little pink but doesn’t have any of these serious warning signs, then you’ll want to care for your loved one at home.
 Here are 10 simple steps you can take to treat baby sunburn.

 Nothing soothes sunburn like a nice, cool bath.
 For additional soothing power, add oatmeal or baking soda to your little one’s bathwater.
 The bath will not only make your baby’s sunburn feel better, but it will also allow them to take their mind off the discomfort for a while.

-Applying a gentle, baby-safe cream can soothe your baby’s skin and help heal their sunburn.
-Try an After Sun Spray with avocado fruit extract and jojoba seed oil to give your baby maximum relief.
+Applying a gentle, baby-safe cream will soothe your baby’s skin and help heal their sunburn.
+Try Mustela’s multi-purpose balm with 3 avocado extracts to give your baby maximum relief.